-The results of our third party study, presented in report form herein, were prepared in accordance with the disclosure requirements set forth in the SEC regulations and intended for public disclosure as an exhibit in filings made with the SEC by ECA Marcellus Trust I.
+The results of our third party study, presented in report form herein, were prepared in accordance with the disclosure requirements set forth in the SEC regulations and intended for public disclosure as an exhibit in filings made with the SEC by the Trust.

-We have provided ECA Marcellus Trust I with a digital version of the original signed copy of this report letter.
-In the event there are any differences between the digital version included in filings made by ECA Marcellus Trust I and the original signed report letter, the original signed report letter shall control and supersede the digital version.
+We have provided the Trust with a digital version of the original signed copy of this report letter.
+In the event there are any differences between the digital version included in filings made by the Trust and the original signed report letter, the original signed report letter shall control and supersede the digital version.